JoeTomkinson/Biped.UI.Fixes.Plugin/README.md

 ## Differences from the Original Plugin

-### Initialization and Configuration Binding
+### Initialisation and Configuration Binding

 - **Original:**
   Configuration values were bound in the `Awake()` method, using static fields that computed values only once.

 - **Updated:**
-  The revised version binds configuration entries in the `Load()` method, which is more in line with modern BepInEx practices.
-Additionally, computed values (such as aspect ratio and multiplier) are now properties rather than static fields, ensuring that any change in configuration is immediately reflected without needing a restart.
+  The revised version binds configuration entries in the `Awake()` method and additionally, computed values (such as aspect ratio and multiplier) are now properties rather than static fields, ensuring that any change in configuration is immediately reflected without needing a restart.

 ### Code Structure and Maintainability